Auschwitz

 Is Auschwitz worth watching?

-Where can I watch Auschwitz online?
+Where can I find Auschwitz parents guide and age rating?

 Best Movies to Watch if you liked Auschwitz